wp-insider/woocommerce-braintree-payment-gateway/woocommerce-braintree-payment-gateway/readme.txt

 2. Frontend shop Checkout page Payment Form.

 == Changelog ==

+= 2.0.1 =
+* Updated the display name and banner graphic.

 = 2.0.0 =
 * Updated the Braintree library to the latest version.